Currency:

 304

-These questions are still being asked today.
+These questions are being asked today.

 Our mobile devices are becoming more powerful and sophisticated.
-With their help we can:
+With their help, we can:

 • take photos